okami101/vuetify-admin/packages/docs/guide/crud/layout.md

 # Layout

-By using Vue CLI plugin, your project will be initialized with a premade default admin layout.
+By using Vue CLI plugin, your project will be initialized with a pre made default admin layout.
 The vue template of this layout is located into `src/layout/admin.vue` and linked into parent authenticated route inside `src/routes/admin.js` as following :

 **`src/routes/admin.js`**